Black Southerners: New Great Migration

+This rise in net gain points to Atlanta, Charlotte, Dallas, and Houston being a growing hot spots for the migrants of The New Great Migration.
+The percentage of Black Americans who live in the South has been increasing since 1990, and the biggest gains have been in the region's large urban areas, according to census data.
+The Black population of metro Atlanta more than doubled between 1990 and 2020, surpassing 2 million in the most recent census.
+The Black population also more than doubled in metro Charlotte while Greater Houston and Dallas-Fort Worth both saw their Black populations surpass 1 million for the first time.
+Several smaller metro areas also saw sizable gains, including San Antonio; Raleigh and Greensboro, N.C.; and Orlando.

 Culture

 Music

 Blues, a genre of music, originated from the sorrow songs that slaves would sing.
 Blues originated in the Deep South, mostly in cities like Memphis, Tennessee and New Orleans.
 Blues often consist of a sole singer with an instrument, usually a guitar, expressing their emotions.
 Blues music generally comes from the inspiration of love, sex, betrayal, poverty, bad luck, and lifestyles that are less than ideal.

 Jazz music originated in New Orleans in the 1910s.
-Blacks and Whites made music that would mix cultures and aspects of European and African music.
+Black people and Whites made music that would mix cultures and aspects of European and African music.
 Jazz was created as a different type of Blues music.
 Blues was considered to be reflective of lower class status, while jazz was more stylized.
 Aretha Franklin and Ray Charles were famous jazz musicians.

 In the 1960s, a new type of music called funk emerged onto the scene.
 Funk is a type of music that brings soul and energy.
 It is significantly well known for the use of the electric bass guitar to create songs that are long and enable people to dance.
 James Brown was a notable funk musician.
 Michael Jackson was notorious for blending funk and soul music together to create a successful and popular genre of music that stemmed from old jazz and Motown.